nullset/restrict-focus/README.md

 ## Notable updates

+### 0.2.1

+Fix issue with allowed events terminating early when more than one allowed event type is specified.

 ### 0.2.0

 Fixed some issues in codebase that caused focusable elements to appear out of order.
 Sped up diving into nested shadow roots by using the TreeWalker API.
 Changed a few accessor names between 0.1.x codebase and 0.2.x.
 Added typescript typings.
 Completely changed how focusing was managed, should be more performant, more predictable, and easier to reason about the codebase.